horosgrisa/fast-start/README.md

-# This is framework for create and compiling of your site
+# This is a lightweight framework used to create and compile your site
 ## Features

 *   Nodejs run with nodemon